-Plowing operations will start at end of storm.
-The Director of Public Works will make decision for plowing, based on snow accumulation and follow the weather.
+Plowing operations will start as directed by the Director of Public Works.
+The Director of Public Works will make decision for plowing, based on snow accumulation and the weather forecast.

 CONTRACTOR STANDARDS

 - Report when work commences by grid

 - Report when finished with grid(s), plus periodic status

 - \diamond Snow will be winged back as close to curb as parked cars allow -2 passes (up/down).

 - Intersections will be kept clear

 - ❖ Be responsive to assigned City Inspector

 - ❖ After operations report and invoice will include:

 - Date

 - Start time

 - Completion time

 - Equipment utilized and hours

 - Problems encountered and recommendations for improvement